Averynder/SOEN-341/README.md

 4. Browse to the correct schema
 5. RIGHT Click on Stored Procedures
 6. Copy Paste the procedures script and hit Apply
+7. Go to http://localhost:3001/opendata and enter into terminal

 Go to http://localhost:3000 and check to see if everything works
 * ExpressJs exclusively on port 3001